Upcycled Clothing: What To Look For, Where To Buy

 Zero Waste Fashion

 ‘Zero waste fashion’ takes upcycled clothing to yet another level with the credo: design beautiful clothes while abiding a principle of zero waste.
 The idea behind zero waste is to create apparel entirely from reclaimed fabric remnants (cuttings from large garment factories).
 The other idea behind zero waste fashion is to design patterns that will leave as little cut wasted fabric as possible.
-Reengineering fabric waste is not easy and that’s why big brands haven’t tried to figure it out.
+Reengineering fabric waste to create circular fashion is not easy.
+That’s why big brands haven’t made much of an effort to figure it out.
 These two companies are blazing the trail.

 Zero Waste Daniel